Qumulo/docs/configuring-prometheus-grafana-metrics-api.md

+---
+title: Configuring Prometheus and Grafana to use the Qumulo Metrics API
+permalink: configuring-prometheus-grafana-metrics-api.html
+tags:
+  - prometheus
+  - grafana
+---

 <h1>Installing Prometheus</h1>

 Install prometheus using the documentation provided on the [Prometheus website](https://prometheus.io/docs/prometheus/latest/installation/).
 There are several different setups you can use, including installing to a Docker container or using a configuration management system such as Ansible.